Turmeric is the spicy solution a group of tribal farmers in Andhra Pradesh have turned to as the means to improve incomes and their lives

 It is evident that the Paderu turmeric project is showing signs of success on multiple fronts, but there are aspects of it that could improve.
 For instance, the small-scale introduction of a new variety, Pragati, has delivered quicker and better yields, but this is offset by the fact that it fetches a lower price in the market.

-The different partners in the initiative are, for the future, pinning their hopes on an upcoming 850 million programme funded jointly by the central and state government.
+The different partners in the initiative are, for the future, pinning their hopes on an upcoming 850 million programme funded jointly by the central and state governments.
 This will involve controlled farming across 5,000 acres in the region before spreading the intervention over a larger canvas.

 “The Tata Trusts are going to be vital going forward and we are looking to scale up this initiative with their help,” says Ms Devan.
 As for the Trusts, the turmeric project is just the beginning.
 “We expect to replicate this approach with other commodities,” says Satya Narayana, senior executive, programmes, with the Trusts.